4. Day of Surgery

 How is a Smileloc dental prosthesis removed?

 Smileloc prostheses can easily be removed from the mouth with Smilekey.
-Smilekey is an induction device that emits energy and activates the Smileloc's unlocked position.
+Smilekey is an induction device that emits targeted energy and activates the Smileloc's unlocked position.
 This unlocked position enables easy removal of the dental prosthesis.

 How long does it take to “unlock” Smileloc with Smilekey?